oguzhanKomcu/Asp.Net_Core_Mvc_Project/README.md

 You don't need to have MVC knowledge to use Razor Pages.
 This infrastructure is very similar to MVVM (Model-View-ViewModel) models and provides a simpler development experience by isolating the responsibilities of each component.
 Razor Pages is ideal for simple applications that do basic data entry.

 You can see about it here.
-[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Singleton_Design_Pattern1)
+[GitHub Pages](https://github.com/oguzhanKomcu/Asp.Net_Core_Mvc_Project/blob/master/Hospital_Appointment_System_MVC_Project/Views/Patient/Details.cshtml)

 ## Simple Coding Components

 HTML is considered the most preferred language for creating various web pages.
 Along with HTML, CSS and JavaScript are used on a very large scale.
 You can use HTML elements to create user interfaces with Tag Helper in ASP.NET Core.
 This allows you to get very successful interfaces with a very simple coding.
-[GitHub Pages](https://github.com/oguzhanKomcu/Design_Patterns/tree/master/Creational_Patterns/Singleton_Design_Pattern1)
+You can see about it here.
+[GitHub Pages](https://github.com/oguzhanKomcu/Asp.Net_Core_Mvc_Project/blob/master/Hospital_Appointment_System_MVC_Project/Views/Patient/Create.cshtml)